andyrew/coin-relay/README.md

 I initially used this project to operate our christmas tree lights, but can be used to operate any plug load.

-For $112 in parts and about 6 hours of time, you to can nickel and dime your family!
+For $112 in parts and about 6 hours of time, you too can nickel and dime your family!

 ## Hardware Components ($102):
 - Coin Acceptor (https://www.adafruit.com/product/787)